Sports Knee Injuries

 What is the most common knee injury in sport?

 Common knee injuries in sport include ACL tears, MCL sprains, meniscus tears, runner’s knee, and patellar tendon pain.
-The pattern varies by sport, with pivoting and landing sports placing higher demand on ligaments and meniscus, while running and jumping sports more often trigger overload conditions.
+The pattern varies by sport.
+Pivoting and landing sports stress ligaments and meniscus.
+Running and jumping sports often trigger overload conditions.

 How long does a sports knee injury take to heal?

 Recovery time depends on the structure involved and injury severity.
-Mild overload or sprain patterns may settle within weeks, while ligament, meniscus, or post-surgical cases often take several months.
+Mild overload or sprain patterns may settle within weeks.
+Ligament, meniscus, or post-surgical cases often take several months.
 Return to sport should be guided by strength, function, and confidence rather than time alone.

 Can you walk on a torn ligament in the knee?